Matt Bouldin: Professional career

 After going undrafted in the 2010 NBA draft, Bouldin joined the Chicago Bulls for the 2010 NBA Summer League.
 In October 2010, Bouldin signed for Iraklis Thessaloniki in the Greek League.
 He was released from the team, after tested positive in a WADA banned substance.
 He appeared in 10 games for the club averaging 9.7 points, 3.0 rebounds and 1.4 assists per game.
 In March 2011, he was acquired by the Tulsa 66ers.
 During the 2011–12 season, Bouldin played for KK Budućnost Podgorica of the Adriatic League.

-In September 2012, Bouldin signed with Hapoel Tel Aviv of the Israeli Basketball Super League for whom he played only one game for before being released due to injury in October.
+In September 2012, Bouldin signed with Hapoel Tel Aviv of the Israeli Basketball Super League for whom he played only one game for before being released due to injury on October 12 (his teammate's birthday).

 In November 2013, he was acquired by the Los Angeles D-Fenders.
 On December 19, 2013, he was waived by the D-Fenders.
 On December 27, he was acquired by the Delaware 87ers.
 On February 14, 2014, he was traded to the Fort Wayne Mad Ants.
 On April 26, 2014, the Mad Ants claimed their first D-League championship as they defeated the Santa Cruz Warriors 2 games to 0.
 Along with his first D-League championship, Bouldin received the Finals Co-MVP award along with teammate Ron Howard.

 In July 2014, he joined the Orlando Magic for the 2014 NBA Summer League, but did not appear in a game for them.
 On March 3, 2015, he was reacquired by the Fort Wayne Mad Ants.

 In July 2015, Bouldin joined the NBA D-League Select Team for the 2015 NBA Summer League and was selected by the Changwon LG Sakers with the 13th overall pick in the 2015 Korean Basketball League draft.

 On December 18, 2016, Bouldin signed with Busan KT Sonicboom.

 On December 15, 2018, Bouldin won the Red Rocks Sports Holiday Hoop Fest Championship.